 Covid Diaries Series

-These sets of drawings have been like Covid diaries of a woman and her domestic realm.
-Simone de Beauvoir, the century’s most iconic feminist scholar calls the burden of housework on women a ‘Sisyphian torture’.
-In her book the Second Sex, she says: “Few tasks are more like the torture of Sisyphus than housework, with its endless repetition: the clean becomes soiled, the soiled is made clean, over and over, day after day.
-The housewife wears herself out marking time: she makes nothing, simply perpetuates the present...
-Eating, sleeping, cleaning – the years no longer rise up towards heaven, they lie spread out ahead, grey and identical.
-The battle against dust and dirt is never won.”
-This kind of sums up the inspiration behind these works.
-So there are vegatables, fruits and flowers etc, self in the times, funny battles with cleaning series, the pigeon death tragedy in my studio etc. etc. Each one is a true story.
+This set of drawings has been like a Covid-19 diary of one woman and her domestic realm.
+Simone de Beauvoir, the century's most iconic feminist scholar, called the burden of women's housework a "Sisyphean torture."
+In her book The Second Sex, she says, "Few tasks are more like the torture of Sisyphus than housework, with its endless repetition: clean becomes dirty, dirty is cleaned, again and again, day after day.
+The housewife wears herself out marking time: she does nothing, she simply perpetuates the present...
+Eating, sleeping, cleaning: the years no longer soar skyward, they stretch out ahead, gray and identical.
+The battle against dust and grime is never won."
+This sort of sums up the inspiration behind these artworks.
+So there are vegetables, fruits, and flowers, etc., playful battles with the cleaning series, the tragedy of the death of the pigeon in her studio, etc. Each one is a true story.

 The Red Series

-The red series are drawings in vermillion with cotton wicks/diya baati used in prayer - from a long preoccupation of mine with gender, religion and ritual.
-The interference of politics and religion in women's bodies as a site has long disturbed me.
-In India especially, women's bodies as a site of "honour" is a concept I explore.
-Continued taboos around menstruation, temple entries, rapes in communal riots, hyper-sexualisation as well as supression of women's bodies, I think, is a subject that needs focus.
-The drawings revolve around the tagging of women as birthers and nurturers or vixens and sluts; pure and impure, mine and theirs etc. Misogyny has deep roots in India and we need to dig deep if we want to weed it out.
+The red series are vermilion drawings with cotton/diya baati wicks used in prayer, the fruit of the artist's longstanding preoccupation with gender, religion and rituals.
+The interference of politics and religion with the female body as a site of worship has long disturbed her.
+Especially in India, the female body as a place of “honor” is a concept the artist explores.
+The continuing taboos around menstruation, temple entries, rape in communal riots, hypersexualization and the suppression of the female body are, in her view, issues that require attention.
+The drawings revolve around the labeling of women as midwives and breeders or sluts and whores; pure and impure, mine and hers, etc. For the artist misogyny is deeply rooted in India and we have to dig deep if we want to eradicate it.

 MEGHA JOSHI